 \subsection{Rerooting a DFS tree}

 Given a DFS tree $T$ originally rooted at $r_0$ and a vertex $r'$, the aim is to compute a DFS tree of the graph that is rooted at $r'$.
-Note that any subtree $T(x)$ of the DFS tree $T$ is essentially the DFS tree of the subgraph induced by the vertices of $T(x)$.
+Note that any subtree $T(x)$ of the DFS tree $T$ is also a DFS tree of the subgraph induced by the vertices of $T(x)$.
 Hence, the same procedure can be applied to reroot a subtree $T(x)$ of the DFS tree $T$.
-Thus in general we aim at rerooting $T(r_0)$ to a new root $r'$ (see Figure \ref{figure:overview-failure-eg} (ii), where the subtree $T(f)$ would be rerooted to the new root $k$).
+Thus, in general our aim is to reroot $T(r_0)$ at a new root $r'\in T(r_0)$ (see Figure \ref{figure:overview-failure-eg} (ii), where the subtree $T(f)$ would be rerooted at its new root $k$).

-Our algorithm (refer to Procedure \ref{alg:re-root}) essentially guides the DFS traversal (exploiting the flexibility of DFS) such that components of the unvisited graph can be easily identified.
+Our algorithm (refer to Procedure \ref{alg:re-root}) essentially performs the DFS traversal (exploiting the flexibility of DFS) in such a way that components of the unvisited graph can be easily identified.
 The components property can then be applied to each such component, processing only $O(n)$ edges to compute the rerooted DFS tree.
 The DFS traversal first visits the path from $r'$ to the root of tree $T(r_0)$.
 This reverses $path(r_0,r')$ in the new DFS tree $T^*$ as now $r'$ would be an ancestor of $r_0$ (see Figure \ref{figure:overview-failure-eg} (iii)).
 Now, each subtree hanging from $path(r',r_0)$ in $T$ forms a component of the unvisited graph.